-As an artist, spiritual leader and organizer I dwell in the often painful meeting-ground of many cultures and sensibilities.
-Here, I hope to foster prayer and spiritual practices that bring wholeness to others and deepen the joy and transformation that God has revealed to all the cosmos in Christ—the union of spirit and flesh, the gift of forgiveness, and our communion with God.
+As a queer faith leader, creative educator, artist, and organizer I dwell in the often painful intersections of many cultures and sensibilities.
+But here I hope to foster prayer and spiritual practices that bring wholeness to others and deepen the joy and transformation that God has revealed to all the cosmos in Christ—the union of spirit and flesh, the gift of forgiveness, and our communion with God.

-Made free by this inner transformation, God calls us to take part in the transformation of our communities by loving and serving our neighbors‚ especially those marginalized, ostracized, or forgotten.
+Made free by this inner transformation, God calls us to take part in the transformation of our communities by loving and serving our neighbors‚ especially those marginalized, ostracized, and forgotten.

-I live in Philadelphia with my spouse Madelyn and our daughter Simone.
+I live in Philadelphia with my spouse Madelyn and our child Simone.